03 Oct Best week of your cycle for a flu shot + 7 bonus flu shot tips

 - Press your arm: Simply pressing the area of your arm where you’re going to get your flu shot for 10 seconds right before the injection reduces discomfort afterward, according to a study in the Journal of Clinical Nursing.
 The reason?
 Pressing the skin stimulates nerves in the area, which reduces sensitivity to pain.

-- Be in a good mood: Sounds strange, but a new study in the journal Brain, Behavior and Immunity shows that folks who got their flu shot while feeling upbeat had a stronger antibody reaction (indicating the vaccine provides more protection) than those who got their shot while in a dour mood.
+- Be in a good mood: Sounds strange, but a 2018 study in the journal Brain, Behavior and Immunity shows that folks who got their flu shot while feeling upbeat had a stronger antibody reaction (indicating the vaccine provides more protection) than those who got their shot while in a dour mood.
 Why the link?
 Moods impact the release of certain brain chemicals (such as the stress hormone cortisol, inflammatory compounds and antibodies) that all affect how your immune system responds.
 The more elevated your mood, the better the response.